-- Keep eye contact and back away slowly.
+- Keep eye contact and ack away slowly.

 - Make yourself as large as you can- raise your arms, hold your jacket or backpack over your head.

-Normally these animals are more afraid of you and will go in the other direction but if it becomes aggressive throw things at it.
+- Normally these animals are more afraid of you and will go in the other direction but if it becomes aggressive throw anything you can get your hands on at it.

 - Fight back using anything around you.

-The snakes to be concerned about are rattlesnakes, cotton mouths and copperheads.
+The snakes to be concerned about in the U.S. are rattlesnakes, cotton mouths, and copperheads.

-There are 11 North America Rattlers- find out if any are home to the area you will be traveling to here.
+There are 11 North American Rattlers- find out if any are home to the area you will be traveling here

-Cottonmouth snake also known as a water moccasin, is North America's only venomous water snake.
+Cottonmouth snakes also know as water moccasins, are North America’s only venomous water snake.
 It has a distinctive blocky, triangular head and a thick body.
-They have a a dangerous bite but rarely bite humans and only attack when threatened.
+They have a dangerous bit but rarely bit humans and only attack when threatened.
 They are semiaquatic, which means they are happy swimming in water and basking on land in the southeastern United States.

 - Stay on the trail and only walk where you can see where you are stepping.